2

 Friendly Forecast

-Losing her parents so young forced Ororo into an early life of scavenging and isolation, thus making the friends she is connected to as an adult all the more significant.
+Losing her parents so young forces Ororo into an early life of scavenging and isolation, thus making the friends she is connected to as an adult all the more significant.
+When Ororo joins the X-Men, Jean Grey is the first to reach out to her, helping her acclimate and adjust to Western culture.
+Jean also helps Storm through her claustrophobia and overcome her panic attacks.
+The pair become quite close.

-Despite inventing the weapon that robbed her of her powers at one point, Forge was able to win Ororo over and the two of them remained a complicated romantic couple for a time, before that relationship came to an end.
+Despite inventing the weapon that robbed her of her powers at one point, the mutant inventor Forge wins Ororo over and the two of them remain a complicated romantic couple for a time, before that relationship comes to an end.

-Storm would later become the Queen of Wakanda after marrying the warrior she’d met in her youth, T’Challa.
-The two were a formidable couple until their harsh split after Namor and the Atlanteans devastated Wakanda.
+Storm later becomes the Queen of Wakanda when she marries the warrior she’d met in her youth, T’Challa.
+The two are a formidable couple until their harsh split after Namor McKenzie, AKA Namor the Sub-Mariner, and the Atlanteans devastate Wakanda.

-Joining, and in many cases leading, groups like the X-Men, the Morlocks, and the New Mutants has provided Storm with many close friends and allies, including Nightcrawler, Wolverine, Kitty Pryde, Gambit, Colossus, and numerous others.
-One friend in particular, the free-spirited ninja Yukio, has influenced Storm’s appearance, as Ororo cut her hair into a distinctive mohawk after meeting Yukio in Japan.
+Joining, and in many cases leading, groups like the X-Men, the Morlocks, and the New Mutants has provided Storm with many close friends and allies, including Kurt Wagner, AKA Nightcrawler, Wolverine, Kitty Pryde, Remy LeBeau, AKA Gambit, Piotr Rasputin, AKA Colossus, and numerous others.
+One friend in particular, the free-spirited ninja Yukio, inspires Ororo to cut her hair into a distinctive mohawk.

 storm

 X-Men founder Charles Xavier is a mentor and surrogate father-figure for Storm and the main inspiration for her becoming a mentor to other younger pupils, like Kitty Pryde and the New Mutants.
-Frequent X-Men team leader Cyclops has also been a key ally in Storm’s life, though an on-again, off-again rivalry also grew between the two, beginning during her initial time as leader during his first leave of absence from the team.
+Frequent X-Men team leader Scott Summers, AKA Cyclops, is also a key ally in Storm’s life, though an on-again, off-again rivalry grows between the two, beginning during her initial time as leader during his first leave of absence from the team.

 Frosty Foes

 Storm has a mighty list of enemies, gathered both during her X-Men career and her time away from the team.
-As part of the X-Men, she continually faces the likes of Magneto, the Adversary, Mr. Sinister, the Hellfire Club, Dark Phoenix, and more.
+As part of the X-Men, she continually faces the likes of Max Eisenhardt, AKA Magneto, the Adversary, Nathaniel Essex, AKA Mister Sinister, the Hellfire Club, Dark Phoenix, and more.

 Quite often, because of how powerful she is, Storm finds herself the target of villains who seek to use her as a pawn in order to exploit her abilities, sometimes manipulating her memories in an effort to control her.
-Loki is one such schemer, using Storm, who was powerless at the time, by restoring her abilities and brainwashing her into thinking she was the “Goddess of Thunder” in an attempt to discredit Thor.
+Loki Laufeyson, AKA Loki, is one such schemer, using Storm while she’s powerless, by restoring her abilities and brainwashing her into thinking she’s the “Goddess of Thunder” in an attempt to discredit his stepbrother Thor.

-Storm’s memories were also wiped for a time by the crazed scientist known as the Nanny, who planned on using her abilities to make orphans out of the world’s super powered children.
+Storm’s memories are also wiped for a time by the crazed scientist known as the Nanny, who planned on using her abilities to make orphans out of the world’s super-powered children.

-Frequent X-Men foe Apocalypse has seen a special significance in Storm, attempting to turn her into a member of “the Twelve” - a group of mutants prophesied to bring about a new golden age of powered individuals as the master race.
+Frequent X-Men foe En Sabah Nur, AKA Apocalypse, sees a special significance in Storm, attempting to turn her into a member of the Twelve—a group of mutants prophesied to bring about a new golden age of powered individuals as the master race.

-Amahl Farouk, the Shadow King, has been an ongoing mutant adversary of Storm’s dating back to a brief encounter in her childhood.
-Since then, the Shadow King has returned many times to menace Storm, her teammates, and those under her tutelage.
+Amahl Farouk, AKA the Shadow King, has been an ongoing mutant adversary of Storm’s dating back to a brief encounter in her childhood.
+Since then, the Shadow King returns many times to menace Storm, her teammates, and those under her tutelage.

 Storm